 Secure rapid progress for students in Year 7 so that they are well positioned to fully access the curriculum.

 Provide academic support for PPI pupils to accelerate progress in all years.

-To provide enhanced personalised and emotional support to pupils for whom the pupil premium provides support and their families
+To provide personalised, emotional support to PPI pupils and their families